dzintars/front/docs/architecture.md

 Also, websocket allows to think in terms of RPC's (Remote Procedure Calls) which IMO brings in really great DX and scalability options.
 And Redux is a great mate of this party.

 Backend will be composed of several Go services, like Source API gateway, Sink API Gateway for message broadcasting, Kafka, Redis and some other technologies.
-This comes from CQRS, Event Sourcing and DDD world.
+This comes from CQRS, Task Based UI, Event Sourcing and DDD world.

 In some rough early tests, this proves to be viable option and seems working pretty well.